19990314/Gods_Dice/README.md

 ![alt text](https://www.astrotheme.com/chart/ZF4jZmblAwN1ZwNlZmVmZmpjZQNjZGRjZQNjZQNkBGR2AmZ.png)

 ---

-Some factors that I included:
+Some factors that I included for zodiac signs:

 Emotionally intelligent:

 Being emotionally intelligent means you have the ability to recognize, comprehend, and manage your own emotions.
 You can also recognise and influence the emotions of others.
 [1]

 High maintenance:

 Being high maintenance is about how much attention one seeks in life to exist or enjoy it to the fullest.
 For some people, being high maintenance is less of a choice and more of a personality trait.
 [2]

 Confidence:

 When someone is confident, they come across as self-assured in multiple situations.
 People would seem to know what they want and how to get it, at least on the surface.
 [3]

 Evil:

 Unveiling the dark side of the stars (The nefarious traits and enigmatic behaviors. )[4]

 Artist_celebrities:

 The ranking by the numbers of artist celebrities.[5]

 Author_celebrities:

 The ranking by the numbers of author celebrities.
 [5]

 Dangerous:

 While thieves and killers run the gamut and round out the zodiac wheel, there are certain qualities that lend themselves to deviant behavior.[6]